vacu9708/Study-records/Web development/Security/Encryption/readme.md

 - The client verifies the authenticity of the server's certificate(using digital signature, certificate chain pre-installed in the web browser).
 - And it checks if the certificate is signed by a trusted certificate authority (CA), if the domain name matches the server it is connecting to, and whether it has expired.

 **Why the certificate should be verified?**: Trusted CA verifies the ownership of the server's domain before issuing a certificate.
-This process ensures that the HTTPS connection belongs to the server's domain, making it impossible to impersonate the server's domain."
+This process ensures that the HTTPS connection belongs to the server's domain, making it impossible to impersonate the server's domain.
 #### 3. Symmetric key exchange:
 If the certificate is valid, the client and server generate and share a symmetric key.(using a specific key exchange algorithm)<br>
 Symmetric key encryption is faster than asymmetric key.